-In Talend Data Preparation, not every type of data can currently be matched with one of the predefined semantic types.
+In the application, not every type of data can currently be matched with one of the predefined semantic types.
 The counties of United Kingdom for example, are currently not recognized as such.

 UK_counties semantic type in this case.

-You will create this new semantic type in the dedicated menu, and it will be instantly available in your preparation, so that your data can be matched with a proper type.
+You will create this new semantic type in the dedicated menu, and it will be instantly available in your dataset, so that your data can be matched with a proper type.

-The list of all the semantic types present by default in Talend Data Preparation opens.
-For the complete list, see Predefined Semantic Types.
+The list of all the semantic types present by default in Talend Dictionary Service opens.

 Click the Add semantic type button.

 - In the Name field, enter the name you want to give your semantic type, UK Counties in this example.

 - In the Description field, enter List of counties in the United Kingdom.

 You will indeed create this semantic type based on an exhaustive list of values.